mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 [^ssh-key]: Debian's ssh-keygen had a [flawed random number generator that led to identical key pairs](https://lists.debian.org/debian-security-announce/2008/msg00152.html), and having a large [database of SSH public keys](https://github.com/blog/63-ssh-keys-generated-on-debian-ubuntu-compromised) helps in finding such problems.

 [^ssh-user]: For example, most Git-hosting services use `git+ssh://git@hostname.com:reponame.git` as the pattern for end-users accessing repositories.
 The service managing access to the repositories runs as the `git` system user.
-If the service created a separate system user for each end-user, ssh keys could be shared across accounts, however the overhead involved in maintaining such a setup (both in programming and documentation effort) isn't worth the paltry number of use-cases that require such a setup.
+If the service created a separate system user for each end-user, accounts could share ssh keys, but the overhead involved in maintaining such a setup (both in programming and documentation effort) isn't worth the paltry number of use-cases for this.

 If I wanted to have more than one GitHub account, for example, I'd need an SSH key for each, and that means a careful configuration of